Self-Guided Walking Tour in La Chaux-de-Fonds

 6. 6

-History Museum of La Chaux-de-Fonds in La Chaux De Fonds, stop 6 on the self-guided walking tour
+History Museum of La Chaux-de-Fonds (Musée d'histoire de La Chaux-de-Fonds), stop 6 on the self-guided walking tour

 Step into the Parc des Musées and the History Museum occupies the Villa Sandoz, a bourgeois house that has held these collections since 1923.
 This is the town's own story: prints, weapons, furniture and coins gathered originally as teaching collections, now the entry point to understanding the city and its region beyond the watch trade.
 It is one of the three museums of the park, so the setting is leafy and quiet, a good place to slow down after the centre.
 Entry is CHF 12, open Tuesday to Sunday 10:00 to 17:00.
 If your time or budget is tight and you can only pick one museum here, save it for the horology museum next door, which is the reason most people come to town.
 But if you want the broader human history first, this is the place.
 The MIH is steps away across the park.